 Mid-day vehicle swaps are supported with two to four hours of notice.
 A common pattern: a sedan day for the morning principal coverage, an Escalade upgrade in the afternoon when a second executive joins, a Sprinter at end of day for a team move to a partner dinner.
 Each class is invoiced for the actual hours used, summed under a single daily booking number, with the recurring-day discount applied across all classes if the booking falls inside a contracted weekly pattern.

 The receipt format is a structured PDF that parses cleanly into Concur and TripActions/Navan.
-Insurance posture meets the National Limousine Association corporate-account threshold; the operator shares certificates of insurance on request and carries the TLC base affiliation in good standing.
-Six-plus years of corporate-account history means the dispatch desk has run almost every Manhattan day-block scenario a tech-forward travel manager will ask for in 2026.
+Insurance posture meets the National Limousine Association corporate-account threshold — $1.5 million combined single-limit commercial auto with a $5 million umbrella — and the operator shares certificates of insurance on request and carries the TLC base affiliation in good standing.
+Corporate-account operation since 2018 means the dispatch desk has run almost every Manhattan day-block scenario a tech-forward travel manager will ask for in 2026.

 The criteria above are documented and auditable; the ranking is defensible on its own terms.